Nanofus/nanowrimo-word-count-updater/README.md

 5. You're ready to go!

 ## Usage
-Press `Alt + Shift + W` to update your NaNoWriMo word count based on the currently open document.
+Press `Alt + Shift + N` to update your NaNoWriMo word count based on the currently open document.
 The shortcut can be changed in the OS-specific `sublime-keymap` files.